kubernetes/kubernetes/docs/proposals/pod-troubleshooting.md

 ### Implementation Plan

+#### 1.7 Alpha Release

+We're targeting an alpha release in Kubernetes 1.7 that includes the following basic functionality:

+*   Support in the kubelet for attaching debug containers to a running pod
+*   A `kubectl debug` command to initiate a debug container
+*   `kubectl describe pod` will list status of debug containers running in a pod

+Functionality in the kubelet will be hidden behind an alpha feature flag and disabled by default.
+The following are explicitly out of scope for the 1.7 alpha
+release:

+*   *Copy Debug* will not be implemented
+*   `kubectl describe pod` will not report the running command, only the container status
+*   Garbage collection of exitted debug containers cannot be tuned
+*   Specific integration with cluster admission controller and pod security policy, though these may work by default

 *Running Debug* is implemented in the kubelet's generic runtime manager.
-Performing this operation with a legacy runtime will result in a not implemented error.
-Debug containers exist as Status, without a corresponding spec, and as such metadata are persisted in the same place as existing container Status: in the runtime via labels.
+Performing this operation with a legacy (non-CRI) runtime or a cluster without the alpha feature enabled will result in a not implemented error.
+Implementation will be broken into the following steps:

-#### 1. Container Type
+##### Step 1: Container Type

+Debug containers exist within the kubelet as a `ContainerStatus` without a container spec.
+As with other `kubecontainers`, their state is persisted in the runtime via labels.

-To distinguish debug containers, the runtime will use a new `io.kubernetes.container.type` label.
-Existing containers will be started with a type `REGULAR` or `INIT`.
-When added in the subsequent step, debug containers will start with with the type `DEBUG`.
+To distinguish debug containers, the runtime uses a new `io.kubernetes.container.type` label.
+Existing containers will be started with a type of `REGULAR`, `INIT` or `SANDBOX`.
+When added in a subsequent step, debug containers will start with with the type `DEBUG`.
 The `type` label will populate a new field `Type` in `container.ContainerStatus`.

-#### 2. Creation and Handling of Debug Containers
+##### Step 2: Creation and Handling of Debug Containers

 This step adds methods for creating debug containers, but doesn't yet modify the kubelet API.
 The kubelet will gain a `RunDebugContainer()` method which accepts